-The three theorems for the intercepted arcs to the angle of two tangents, two secants or 1 tangent and 1 secant are summarized by the pictures
+The three theorems for the intercepted arcs to the angle of two tangents, two secants or 1 tangent and 1 secant are summarized

-below.
+by the pictures below.
 If you look at each theorem, you really only need to remember ONE formula.

-The formula:the angle formed by the intersection of 2 tangents, 2 secants or 1 tangent and 1 secant outside the circle equals half the difference of the intercepted arcs!
-Therefore to find this angle (angle K in the examples below) , all that you have to do is take the far intercepted arc and near the smaller intercepted arc and then divide that number by two!
+The angle formed by the intersection of 2 tangents, 2 secants or 1 tangent and 1 secant outside the circle equals half the

-That's why we call this the Far Arc Near Arc theorem , (sometimes abbreviated Farc - Narc)
+That's why we call this the Far Arc Near Arc theorem (sometimes abbreviated Farc - Narc).

 Far Arc − Near Arc Formula